This post was originally published in 2017.

-Named after the brutalist architecture movement from the mid-to-late 20th century, web brutalism gleefully ignores all the web design best practices established over the past 20 years and is throwing out work that's inventive, exciting and challenging – even confrontational.
+Named after the brutalist architecture movement from the mid-to-late 20th century, web brutalism gleefully ignores all the website layout and design best practices established over the past 20 years.
+Instead, it is throwing out work that's inventive, exciting and challenging – even confrontational.
 Brutalist websites range from the wilfully chaotic to the obstinately minimal, but they're united by a rejection of mainstream web trends.

 There comes a time in every creative movement when some of its practitioners decide to push back against the accepted way of doing things and start breaking the rules, usually to the outrage of the establishment.